eclipse-californium/californium/MIGRATION_HINTS.md

 The `ResumingServerHandshaker` supports now a none-blocking `ResumptionVerifier` and a fall-back to a full handshake.

+The `CertificateProvider` introduces the possibility to use multiple certificates.

 The `SignatureAndHashAlgorithm` supports now `isRecommended` to address the upcoming [draft-ietf-tls-md5-sha1-deprecate](https://datatracker.ietf.org/doc/draft-ietf-tls-md5-sha1-deprecate/).